andrewgugger/virtual_assist/README.md

 ### Voice Commands:
 Say these commands when the microphone is on but before you have said the wake phrase. </br>
-"disable speech" This will disable the speech function. </br>
+- "disable speech" This will disable the speech function. </br>
-"enable speech" This will enable the speech function. </br>
+- "enable speech" This will enable the speech function. </br>
-"stop listening" or "disable microphone" will turn off the microphone and the app will no longer be listening. </br>
+- "stop listening" or "disable microphone" will turn off the microphone and the app will no longer be listening. </br>
+- "read this file" will read a file set in the path read_files_path variable.
+You can then ask the virutal assistant questions about this file.
+- "what time is it" The virtual assistant will give you the current time.